salrashid123/aws_hmac/README.md

 Sample procedure to **embed** AWS [Secret Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) _inside_ an HSM device through [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11), [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) and [Hashicorp Vault](https://www.vaultproject.io/).

 The critical feature is, once the `AWS_SECRET_ACCESS_KEY` checks in, it never checks out, like a roach motel.
-But, you ask the HSM and TPM to issue HMAC signature you can ultimately use for AWS Signatures v4 or more commonly, to access AWS resources.
+You ask the HSM and TPM to issue HMAC signature you can ultimately use for AWS Signatures v4 or more commonly, to access AWS resources.

 This repo provides four ways to protect the aws secret: